chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Supplemental methods of specifying language or output formats such as [URI argument filtering](#23-uri-argument-filtering) or [URI path filtering](#24-uri-path-filtering) may override header variables when required.

 ##### 1.1.1 Media Type
 Output format, commonly known as media type, from a Web API are historically described by Multipurpose Internet Mail Extensions (MIME) types registered with the Internet Assigned Numbers Authority (IANA)'s media type catalogue.
-For most standard file types IANA's media type cataloge will provide the appropriate type definition.
+For most standard file types IANA's media type catalogue will provide the appropriate type definition.

 The `Accept:` header is described by W3C RFC2616 Section 14.1 (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.1)